 Malaysian Borneo is divided into two halves.
 One half is the Sarawak side.
 The capital is Kuching, and the region is famed for having some of the freshest air in Asia.
 The other half is Sabah.
 This includes the tourist city of Kota Kinabalu as well as mighty Mount Kinabalu.
 In both these locations, you’ll find ample opportunities for shopping and seeing the wildlife.
 Don’t forget to check out Borneo’s stunning national parks.

 Singapore has for many years been shunned by the budget traveller.
 However, this gleaming city has a lot to offer tourists.
+From the world-famous, innovative Gardens by the Bay and Marina Bay Sands, to the fascinating ArtScience Museum, the colorful Chinatown and Little India, and all the things to do in Sentosa Island, and more, there are countless attractions to explore.
 It’s a model for how to live in the 21st century.
 The city is clean, crime is low, and energy is green.

 You’ll find more here than row upon row of soulless shopping blocks.
 There are walking and biking trails that run out of the city into the surrounding countryside.
 And the city has some of the most impressive parks in the whole of Asia.
 From Singapore, you can explore the rest of Malaysia and enjoy the fact that people speak English.
 Singapore is an interesting blend of both Chinese and Indian culture.

 If you would like to follow my adventures, consider subscribing to the blog to receive all updates by email, and connecting with Camille in Wonderlands on Facebook, where I regularly post snapshots and musings that haven’t made it onto the site.